usnistgov/FIPS201/_FIPS201/authentication.md

 The selection of authentication assurance levels **SHALL** be made in accordance with the applicable policies for a facility’s security level [[RISK-MGMT-FACILITIES]](../_Appendix/references.md#ref-RISK-MGMT-FACILITIES).
 Additional guidelines for the selection and use of PIV authentication mechanisms for facility access can be found in NIST [[SP 800-116]](../_Appendix/references.md#ref-SP-800-116).

 The PIV-supported authentication mechanisms for physical access control systems are summarized in [Table 6-1](authentication.md#table-6-1).
-An authentication mechanism that is suitable for a higher assurance level can also be applied to meet the requirements for a lower assurance level.
-Moreover, the authentication mechanisms in [Table 6-1](authentication.md#table-6-1) can be combined to achieve higher assurance levels.[^combinations]
+These mechanism represent one or two factors of authentication, depending on the authenciation mechanim.
+The mechanisms **CAN** be  [^combined] to achieve 3 factor authentication (e.g., to access exclusion security area).
+The number of factors afforded by each authentication mechanisms and the requried factors to access controlled, limited or exclusion security access area are detailed in  [[SP 800-116]](../references/#ref-SP-800-116).

-[^combinations]: Combinations of authentication mechanisms are specified in [[SP 800-116]](../references/#ref-SP-800-116).
+[^combined]: Combinations of authentication mechanisms are specified in [[SP 800-116]](../references/#ref-SP-800-116).

 [Table 6-1.
 Applicable PIV Authentication Mechanisms for Physical Access](authentication.md#table-6-1){:name="table-6-1"}
 {:latex-ignore="true"}